-These pages set out the University's response to the ongoing Coronavirus pandemic for staff and your actions as line managers.
+These pages set out the University's response to the ongoing Coronavirus pandemic and the Roadmap out of Lockdown for staff and your actions as line managers.

 While the pandemic is ongoing, the arrangements on these pages are temporary and remain under constant review; they do not represent a substantive change to the underlying Terms and Conditions of employment.
 In the same way, the adaptation guides (see section 8 below) explain temporary changes in how we are applying our HR policies and procedures during the pandemic.

 The guidance on these pages and the related General FAQs for staff and FAQs on self-isolation apply to all staff in the University.
-Advice and support is available from your HR Advisor or Business Partner.
+Advice and support is available from your HR Advisor or Business Partner or see Who is my HR support.

 This guidance continues to be updated on an ongoing basis in line with further national Government / public health guidance and in liaison with our campus Trade Unions.